ikrima/gamedevguide/content/ue4guide/gameplay-programming/actor-tick-lifecycle-flow/actor-tick-lifecycle-flow.md

 ---

-# Actor Load/Init Function CheatSheet
+# Actor Load/Init Function Cheatsheet

 | Actor Function              | Component Function                                            | On CDO? | On Level Load? | On Place In Level? | On Play? | On Spawn? | On Open Blueprint? |
 | --------------------------- | ------------------------------------------------------------- | ------- | -------------- | ------------------ | -------- | --------- | ------------------ |